Global and Individualized Community Detection in Inhomogeneous Multilayer Networks: Numerical Experiments

-\paragraph{Sensitivity to inexact parameter specifications.} The optimality of our proposed algorithm has been established assuming knowledge of the true $\{p_\ell\}, \{q_\ell\}$ and $\rho$.
+The optimality of our proposed algorithm has been established assuming knowledge of the true $\{p_\ell\}, \{q_\ell\}$ and $\rho$.
 In practice, we need to estimate them from data.
-Estimating $\{p_\ell\}$ and $\{q_\ell\}$ is relatively easy --- we could first obtain a crude estimate of $p_\ell$'s using method of moment (see Appendix \ref{subappend:est_deg} for details), then input that to Algorithm \ref{alg: specc} to obtain an initial estimator $\tilde \bz$ of $\bz^\star$, and finally compute the \emph{intra-cluster} and \emph{inter-cluster} average of edges in each layer, which will be our final estimator of $\{p_\ell\}$ and $\{q_\ell\}$.
+Estimating $\{p_\ell\}$ and $\{q_\ell\}$ is relatively easy --- we could first obtain a crude estimate of $p_\ell$'s using method of moment (see Section \ref{subappend:est_deg} for details), then input that to Algorithm \ref{alg: specc} to obtain an initial estimator $\tilde \bz$ of $\bz^\star$, and finally compute the \emph{intra-cluster} and \emph{inter-cluster} average of edges in each layer, which will be our final estimator of $\{p_\ell\}$ and $\{q_\ell\}$.

 Estimating $\rho$ is, however, a nontrivial task.
 Alternatively, we could treat the input $\rho$ (denoted as $\rho_\textnormal{input}$) to Algorithm \ref{alg: generic_refinement} as a hyperparameter.
 In this simulation, we examine the sensitivity of the algorithm to the estimated (hence inexact) $\{p_\ell\}, \{q_\ell\}$ and $\rho$.
 We again set $n = 1000, L = 100$, and we fix $c = 2, \rho = 0.1$.
 We run Algorithm \ref{alg: generic_refinement} with estimated $\{p_\ell\}$ and $\{q_\ell\}$ over $500$ instances of the model with different (misspecified) input values of $\rho$ and plot misclustering proportions for both \globest~and \indest~in Figure \ref{fig:sens2params}.